 "Not bad," she lied.

-Lockspur made a point of waving the bloody rag in the air.
+"I'm sorry."
+Lockspur said, waving the bloody rag in the air.
 The call of fresh blood drove the creature mad.
-He turned to the beast, limped to within 4 feet of the creature's snapping jaws, and removed something from his right cargo pocket.
-He wrapped whatever it was in the bloody cloth and held it out and let the wafting scent do the rest.
-Lockspur tossed something to Dahl and lobbed the object filled cloth in front of the beast's open maw.
-Dahl caught the object, and the raptor gobbled up the rag and Lockspur said, "Fire in the hole."
+He turned to the beast, limped to within 4 feet of the creature's grasping claws and removed something from his right cargo pocket.
+The object was OD green and the size of an orange.
+He wrapped it in the bloody cloth and held it out to let the wafting scent do the rest.
+The raptor screamed and lunged forward, claws almost knocking the object out of his hand.
+He reached under the rag, yanked something out of the object, and tossed it to Dahl.
+As she looked at it in surprise, he lobbed the cloth and its hidden treasure in front of the beast's open maw.
+The raptor gobbled up the rag and Lockspur grinned and said, "Fire in the hole."

-The raptor gulped hard and a few seconds later, a shower of guts exploded out of the creature's mouth, covering Lockspur in a sticky blue goo that stank of overflowing septic tank.
-The creature collapsed at his feet and Lockspur stepped onto the beast's twitching head.
-He turned back to his comrades and said, "Time to go."
+It gulped hard and a few seconds later, a shower of guts exploded out of the creature's mouth, covering Lockspur in a sticky blue goo that stank of an overflowing septic tank.
+The creature collapsed, twitching at his feet.
+He stepped onto the beast's head, turned back to his comrades, and held out a hand.
+"Senor and senorita, it's time to get the fuck out of here."

 "Who the fuck is this guy?"
 Moss asked.
 "Since when are you the hero?"